Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

    - the allowed licenses
    - Library freshness. e.g. in terms of time since a new version has been released, or the maximum number of versions you may stay behind.

 1. _Define how frequent to check for risks_ such as vulnerabilities and other risks in open source libraries.
-It is advised to make this
+At least make this a fixed part of your sprint rhythm.
+See also [Where OSH fits in your workflow](#where-oshsigrid-fits-in-your-workflow-going-concern)

 1. _Define how fast new vulnerabilities have to be resolved_; this will depend on the criticality.
 See the section on [Handling detected vulnerabilities](#6-handling-detected-vulnerabilities) for details.